drewlair/dungeonz/README.md

   - It is very important that the <hostname> and <port#> are the same as given by the server, whcih must still be running.
 8. To stop the server, run "Ctrl-C" in the terminal running the program.

+How to play:
+W - up
+A - left
+S - down
+D - right
+Space - swing sword

 If you have questions about the game functionality or ideas to make it better, feel free to email me at drewlair41@gmail.com

+Have fun!